Kristina01111000/WordPressTheme/README.md

 	-> fix sidebar for home page and other pages
 	-> make separate pages for yoga, nutrition etc -> to have community chats on -> make join here section look good
-	-> figure out how to change sidebar menu text color in gecko theme

 To do: